 Traditionally, bonds are looked to as investment vehicles that can diversify portfolios – and mitigate some of the risks associated with stock markets.
 But they are not riskless and should never be seen as a guaranteed – if low return – stream of revenue or profit.

 When trying to decide how to invest in bonds, a better solution for investors who plan on holding the fund shares for an extended period might be buying a bond ETF.
-More active investors might prefer CFDs on bonds since there aren’t short-term redemption fees charged by many mutual funds to discourage excessive trading.
+More active investors might prefer margin contracts on bonds since there aren’t short-term redemption fees charged by many mutual funds to discourage excessive trading.

 Your preference for bonds should be put into the larger context of your overall investment strategy and risk tolerances.